tarwn/lessthandot-hugo/blogs/content/posts/2013-07-29-rants-about-connect.md

 </p>

 <p style="text-align: justify;">
   At least, that's the theory.
 It's been known that the communication from Microsoft can be improved.
-For example: bugs that are closed as “by design” of “not reproducible” without any  (or very little) feedback from Microsoft.
+For example: bugs that are closed as "by design" of "not reproducible" without any  (or very little) feedback from Microsoft.
 Don't get me wrong, also a lot of good stuff happens on that site.
-But two of these “miscommunications” got a bit on my nerve the last few days.
+But two of these "miscommunications" got a bit on my nerve the last few days.
 </p>

 <p style="text-align: justify;">